raphaelrobert/mls-delivery-service/draft-robert-mls-delivery-service.md

 ### Storing and serving Client Init Keys

 Prior to engaging in an MLS group, clients MUST upload at least one ClientInitKey to the Delivery Service.
+The Delivery Service MUST check the validity of credentials and signatures with the Authentication Service.
 Clients SHOULD be able to check which ClientInitKeys are held by the Delivery Service and request the deletion of one or more keys.
 Clients MUST be able to request a ClientInitKey of another client from the Delivery Service.